gopuneet/Teaspoon/README.md

 ### Retrieval example

 Imagine you need to know the test historic of scenarios related with credit cards, but you don't know which scenarios there are.
-You can do
+You can do:
 ```ruby
 scenarios = Teaspoon.spoonful(key: 'scenario')
 #scenarios will be ['Login with basic user', 'Create a form', 'Pay with credit card']